In this video we'll look at how to use the SUMIF function to sum cells that meet a single criteria.

 The SUMIF function sums cells that satisfy a single condition that you supply.
-It takes 3 arguments, range, criteria, and sum range.
-Note that sum_range is optional.
+It takes three arguments: range, criteria, and sum range.
+Note that sum range is optional.
 If you don't supply a sum range, SUMIF will sum the cells in range instead.

 For example, if I want to sum the cells in this range that contain the number 15, I enter B7:B12 for the range, and 15 for the criteria.
-There's no need to enter a sum_range since we are summing the same cells used in the condition.
-Excel then returns 30, two cells in the range contain 15.
+There's no need to enter a sum range since we're summing the same cells used in the condition.
+Excel then returns "30" because two cells in the range contain "15".

 If I temporarily enter another 15, that result will change.

 You can add logical operators to the criteria.
 To sum cells with a value greater than 15, I enter a criteria of ">15" in double quotes.

 You can easily move the criteria out onto the worksheet so that it's easier to change.

 For example, I can enter another formula that sums cells greater than 15 by referring to cell B18 with the same logical operator.
 Notice that I need to enclose the operator in double quotes and use the ampersand to concatenate the reference.